rokath/trice/README.md

 - For visualization a background service is needed.
 In the simplest case it is just an UART triggered interrupt for triceFIFO reading.
 - During runtime the PC trice tool receives the trice as a 4 byte package `0x30 0x39 0x00 0x0F` from the UART port.
 - The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"MSG: %d Kelvin\n"* and also the format information *"TRICE16_1"*.
 Now the trice tool is able to execute `printf("MSG: %d Kelvin\n", 0x000F);` and the full log information is displayed.
+- Only the parameter count and size affect encoding size but not the format string length.

 ## `trice` PC tool